jomlearn2/jomlearn2/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Brief Introduction of me**

 I am a working professional in analytics field, but I have strong passion in assisting young students to understand the world through their education.
-Engaging with students  to make them understand more of their school education needs is lacking in today's Malaysis education system, and that is where I want to serve to help students.
+Engaging with students  to make them understand more of their school education needs is lacking in today's Malaysia education system, and that is where I can serve to help students.
 So far, I have been providing tutoring services to UEC, PT3 and SPM students for nearly two years now on a part-time basis through home tuition approach.
 Now, I am expending to **online tutoring given that Covid-19 pandemic has disabled mass gathering.

 **Services that I can help tutor your children and school students.**